FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 Komodo stamp sourced from https://youtu.be/lJaOhO8JYy0.

-Ng Wong Tat (Chinese: 吳旺達) is presumably a country in East Asia.
-It *might* be an island and is probably located near Indonesia.
-It speaks [the Ng Wong Tat Language](/archival/languages/tvb-fictional-languages.md#ng-wong-tat-language) and Cantonese.
+Ng Wong Tat (Chinese: 吳旺達) is an island-state in the South Pacific Ocean, adjacent to [Yu Ji Wu Island](/wiki/tvb_fictional_islands.md#榆計梧島-yu-ji-wu-island)[^1556].
+It speaks [the Ng Wong Tat Language](/archival/languages/tvb-fictional-languages.md#ng-wong-tat-language) and Cantonese, occasionally using Arabic in some written contexts[^2642][^2860].
 There is at least one hotel and at least one restaurant[^1543].
 The life expectancy is about 35 years old.[^2095]

-Ng Wong Tat uses the Arabic script in some occasions.[^2642][^2860]

-In the forest area, the most advanced way of transportation is a wood raft, which tends to detach easily when the rope securing them is gone.[^2084] It is also highly illiterate with very few people who can write calligraphy.[^2095] It also has an unstable s**tcoin named the "吳旺達幣" which has increased in price for a while but then became worthless.<!-- This phenomenon had been widely likened to the eruption of a volcano and its aftermath cooling down.-->[^2242]
+In the forest area, the most advanced method of transportation is a wood raft, which tends to detach easily when the rope securing them is gone.[^2084] It is also highly illiterate with very few people practicing calligraphy.[^2095] It also has an unstable s\*\*tcoin named the "吳旺達幣" which has increased in price for a while but then became worthless.[^2242]

 <!-- Cannot be verified | People there are stronger than usual. -->